apenella/go-ansible/README.md

 The `AnsiblePlaybookCmd` struct enables the generation of _ansible-playbook_ commands.
 It implements the [Commander](#commander-interface) interface, so its method `Command` returns an array of strings that represents the command to be executed.
 An executor can use it to create the command to be executed.

+The package provides the `NewAnsiblePlaybookCmd` function to create a new instance of the `AnsiblePlaybookCmd` struct.
+The function accepts a list of options to customize the _ansible-playbook_ command.
+The following functions are available:

+- `WithBinary(binary string) PlaybookOptionsFunc`: Set the binary for the _ansible-playbook_ command.
+- `WithPlaybookOptions(options *AnsiblePlaybookOptions) PlaybookOptionsFunc`: Set the playbook options for the command.
+- `WithPlaybooks(playbooks ...string) PlaybookOptionsFunc`: Set the playbooks for the _ansible-playbook_ command.

 Next is an example of how to use the `AnsiblePlaybookCmd` struct to generate an _ansible-playbook_ command:

 ```go